yanived/backend-problem/README.md

 configuration and live changes, and getting information.
 For the get requests create an endpoint for the configuration data, and another one for the latest live data entry.

+## Cloud Architecture
+Imagine that one day this service will have to be scaled to handle millions of interrupts per day.
+Please explain how you would expand this system and how you would create it in a cloud architecture.
+Additionally provide a diagram visualizing your architecture.

+This section is theoretical only and does not require code.

 ## Submitting
 Please clone this repository, and submit your changes through a pull request.